 Organizing a Training Event

 There are plenty of ways to utilize the experience you’ve built, but here is an idea of how you might organize a training event around it.
-Ideally, administer the VR training experience to your employees in three to four groups, each of less than 20 employees.
+Ideally, administer the Virtual Reality training experience to your employees in three to four groups, each of less than 20 employees.
 Allow them to view the experiences within a certain time limit.
 You can set timed events within the VRdirect Studio to determine how long the experience lasts.
 Immediately after they’ve completed the VR training, give them a questionnaire to test their retention of the material.
 Then, three weeks later, test them over the same material as a review and validation of the training’s success.

 Now that you know what it takes to revolutionize your company’s training, it’s time to take that first step.
 Even with the knowledge you learned here, it helps to have some support when you’re trying something new.
-Check out this page to see how partnering with VRdirect can make crafting your perfect VR training experience that much easier.
+Check out this page to see how partnering with VRdirect can make crafting your perfect Virtual Reality training experience that much easier.